L78k3/grimmora/Characters/NPC's/Anaphel.md

+---
+type: character
+world: Grimmora
+campaign:
+---
 Pronouns: Any/All

-An Aasimar missionary of [[Auriel]], they are unsure of what they need to
+An Aasimar missionary of [[Auriel]], they are unsure of what they need to do in this world.

 Goals:
 ???